greeenlaser/oblivionremaster/README.md

 (main) 2021.3.11f1 LTS

 # ART AND AUDIO FOLDER DOWNLOADS
-Note: Only latest main branch art and audio files are zipped, old versions are not saved. https://drive.google.com/drive/folders/16P1RfEkzp85Qq82Crk5J4U1xqiITIg4q?usp=sharing
+You must delete and re-download the art and audio folder every time you download a new version of the main branch to avoid potential file location conflicts.
+Only latest main branch art and audio files are zipped, old versions are not saved. https://drive.google.com/drive/folders/16P1RfEkzp85Qq82Crk5J4U1xqiITIg4q?usp=sharing

 # HOW TO SET UP